 Advantages of being treated by a hospitalist include:

-- Patients are seen two to three times daily by a physician who is familiar with care management in a hospital setting.
+- Patients are seen daily by a physician who is familiar with care management in a hospital setting.

 - The doctor is always available to the patient and their family.